eivindhstray/TTT4275project/README.md

 # ClassificationTTT4275
-Project in classification TTT4275 with Eivind Heldal Stray
+Project in classification TTT4275 with Magnus Dyre Moe

 The project is divided into two tasks.
 Task one is to classify iris flowers from Fisher's Iris data set into Iirs setosa,